KEEP MELDRETH ROAD LEVEL CROSSING SAFE

 'Yes but how would you feel if an accident happens and its because the barrier hasn't been changed?'.
 Well I'd feel really bad!
 But its about balancing risks.
 NRs data, which they admit overegged the safety impact, is for a reduction in fatalities from one per 54 years to one per 922 years.
 Is it more likely that a big increase in downtime will create more risk either from a death due to delay in emergency vehicles or from a speeding car hitting a pedestrian?
 The Inspector's answer was 'yes'.
 Its trade offs - if the road was closed up there would be a zero risk....)

 So why did the Planning Inspector REJECT the change?
-And how can Network Rail proceed?
+And how have NR responded:

 So why did the Planning Inspector REJECT the change?
-And how can Network Rail proceed?
+And how have NR responded:

 Simply put, because while it would slightly reduce road/rail risk it would increase other risks by far more: